Council Tax bill

 Mayoral General Precept (including Fire Services)

-The Mayor of Greater Manchester sets the Mayoral general precept.
+The Mayor of Greater Manchester sets the Mayoral General Precept.
 The amount collected goes toward the regional Fire and Rescue service and a contribution to fund the Mayor and the functions he is responsible for.
-For 2023/24, the precept increased by 4.9 percent from the previous year.
+For 2024/25, the precept increased by 4.6 percent from the previous year.